garden-io/garden/docs/reference/config.md

   - # The name of the provider plugin to use.
     name:

+    # List other providers that should be resolved before this one.
+    dependencies: []

     # If specified, this provider will only be used in the listed environments.
 Note that an empty array effectively
     # disables the provider.
 To use a provider in all environments, omit this field.
     environments: